jdumm/curlovision/README.md

 There may not be a StoneLayout for every stone thrown, especially in cases where the broadcast footage does not provide a clean overhead view of the house after, e.g., inconsequential stones.
 Often the very last stone thrown is not shown during broadcast if the outcome is already clear.

-Various levels of debugging can be enabled to during video processing to look at intermediate performance of process_video.
+Various levels of debugging can be enabled during process_video to examine the performance more closely.

 # Open Source